BRIEF-CammSys says conversion of convertible bonds worth 1 bln won

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says 1 billion won worth of its seventh convertible bonds have been converted into 520,833 shares of the company at 1,920 won per share
+* Says 1 billion won worth of its seventh convertible bonds have been converted into 520,833 shares of the company at 1,920 won per share, as of July 7

 Further company coverage: (Beijing Headline News)